ifwe/bruce/doc/sending_messages.md

 * `ApiKey`: This identifies a particular message type.
 Currently, the only message types are AnyPartition and PartitionKey.
 A value of 256 identifies an AnyPartition message and a value of 257 identifies a PartitionKey message.
 * `ApiVersion`: This identifies the version of a given message type.
+The current version is 0 for both AnyPartition and PartitionKey messages.
 * `Message`: This is the data for the message format identified by `ApiKey` and `ApiVersion`.